 - I’ve been predominantly getting them printed at Staples, but I realized their paper quality is not great anymore and they can’t do full bleed, so I’ve been looking elsewhere… I printed at Fireballprints for Otakon 2012 and Anime Revolution 2012.
-Recently, I found a local printing shop to print my Sailor Moon posters and holiday cards.
+Recently, I found a local printing shop.

 - It’s better to print your prints in CMYK because inks are in CYMK.
 RGB (light colour theory) works on screen because your screen emits light, and it’s due to this that you won’t achieve the same neon glow in your colours when you print.

 - I am more used to RGB though, so I paint in RGB, since I can always convert it to CMYK when I’m done.
 Meanwhile it’s a good idea to familiarize yourself with the differences; for example, the most vibrant greens-blues-purples do not translate well in ink, as well as pretty much all the other neon values.